This service is changing

 Sir William Abdy (d.
 1750) and his son, Sir Anthony Thomas Abdy (d.
 1775) developed the Horselydown estate, which became a major source of the family’s wealth by the later 18th century.
 Sir Anthony Thomas (d.
 1775) inherited a life interest in the estates of the Albyns branch of the family (see above), and he also inherited Twickenham Park (Middx) under the will of Diana, Countess of Mountrath (d.
 1766).
 At his death, the Albyns estate passed to his nephew, Thomas Abdy Rutherforth (1755-98); his other property passed to his younger brother, Sir William Abdy (c1732-1803), whose son and heir, Sir William Abdy (c1779-1868) sold the Chobham Place estate in 1809.
 He died without legitimate issue and the baronetcy of Felix Hall became extinct.

 The Rev. Thomas Abdy Rutherforth (1755-98) took the name Abdy on inheriting the Albyns estate in 1775, and bequeathed the property to his son, John Rutherforth Abdy, who married the eldest daughter of James Hatch of Clayberry Hall (Essex) and sometimes used the name Hatch-Abdy.
 Hatch-Abdy had no children, and at his death the Albyns estate passed to his nephew, Thomas Neville Abdy (1810-77) who was MP for Lyme Regis, 1847-52 and was created a baronet in 1850.
 The manor of Theydon Garnons was sold to T.C.
 Chisenhale-Marsh in 1858, but at the death of his kinsman, Sir William Abdy, in 1868, Sir Thomas inherited the Horselydown property in London, which was now a highly profitable area of warehouses and industry on the south side of the River Thames.
 After his death, the estate passed to his eldest son, Sir William Neville Abdy (1844-1910), who died childless, and then in quick succession to Sir Anthony Sykes Abdy (1848-1921) and Sir Henry Beadon Abdy (1853-1921).
 Sir Henry’s eldest surviving son and heir was Sir Robert Henry Edward Abdy (1896-1976), who sold the Albyns estate in 1926.
-Sir Robert bought Newton Ferrers (Cornw) in 1936 which was sold by his son, Sir Valentine Abdy (b.
-1937) in the 1990s.
+Sir Robert bought Newton Ferrers (Cornw) in 1936 which was sold by his son, Sir Valentine Abdy (1937-2012) in the 1990s.

 Where reference is made to an NRA number, a catalogue is filed in the National Register of Archives and you can consult it at The National Archives.